-Providers should refer to specialty palliative care when a patients' needs can no longer be met without specialty palliative care.
-Increases in symptom burden, including but not limited to pain, nausea, delirium, fatigue, anorexia, anxiety, depression, are common with serious illness.
-While hospice has clear referral criteria, palliative care should be done at the discretion of the referring provider based symptom burden and other palliative care needs being more than can be handled by current care.
+Providers should refer to specialty palliative care when a patient's needs can no longer be met within the current setting.
+Increases in symptom burden, including but not limited to pain, nausea, delirium, fatigue, anorexia, anxiety, and/or depression, are common with serious illness.
+While hospice has clear referral criteria, referral to palliative care should be done (1) based on clear referral criteria developed at a system or state-wide level (see Appendix D) or (2) at the discretion of the referring provider based on symptom burden and other palliative care needs being more than can be handled by current care team.
+The National Consensus Project Clinical Practice Guidelines for Quality Palliative Care (www.nationalcoalitionhpc.org/wp-content/uploads/2018/10/NCHPC-NCPGuidelines 4thED web FINAL.pdf) lists examples of referral protocols.